viviandotdev/ObsidianVault/30 Notes/I want to look and feel my best without sacrificing the quality of life experiences I have..md

 	- Order of eating
 		- protein -> vegetables -> carbs
 - I don't really have a strict diet, I just eat what ever I want whenever I want
-- Natuarlly when I feel heavy or sluggish my appetite will decrease and I will exercise more to bring down to my baseline weight
+- Naturally when I feel heavy or sluggish my appetite will decrease and I will exercise more to bring down to my baseline weight

 <!--Other insights -->